London Theatre – The Best Shows Right Now

 London Theatre Critics say: The Guardian 5*; The Telegraph 5*; The Independent 5*; The Stage 5*; The Evening Standard 5*

-Details: Hamilton runs at the Victoria Palace Theatre (closest tube station Victoria) pretty much indefinitely.
-Tickets cost from £20 to £200, and can be purchased HERE.
+Details: Tickets are on sale for Hamilton at the Victoria Palace Theatre (closest tube station Victoria) until 25th May 2019.
+They cost from £20 to £200, and can be purchased HERE.

 Matilda The Musical | Cambridge Theatre, London

 A show in which a genius-level child with telekinetic powers somehow starts off as an underdog, this long-running musical take on the classic Roald Dahl tale – produced by theatre nobility, the RSC – has had critics positively raving.
-And with good reason too – with lyrics by the inimitable Tim Minchin, ridiculously catchy tunes and a genuinely exceptional cast of kids (Bruce Bogtrotter performing vocal acrobatics while standing on a school desk is a true highlight), there’s not a single hole in this colourful patchwork of song and dance.
+And with good reason too – with lyrics by the inimitable Tim Minchin, ridiculously catchy tunes and a genuinely exceptional cast of kids, there’s not a single hole in this colourful patchwork of song and dance.

 Dinner before: Steaming hot ramen at Kanada-Ya